 This legislation is a Florida Fish and Wildlife Conservation Commission agency bill covering multiple issues.
 One section of the bill covers the issue of gopher tortoise recipient sites and penalties associated with the death of the tortoises.

-SB 494: House Messages HB 323: State Affairs
+SB 494: House Messages HB 323: Refer to SB 494